-The Chief Executive Officer is authorized to nomination and appoints persons with appropriate qualifications in terms of education, knowledge, capability and business experience.
+The Chief Executive Officer is authorized to consider, nominate and appoint qualified persons in terms of qualifications, knowledge, abilities and experience in business operations.
 The selection shall follow the Company's rules related to human resources management.
 For position equivalent to Chief level, the appointment of the person shall be endorsed by the Nomination and Remuneration Committee and proposed to the Board of Directors for approval, while an appointment of positions equivalent to the Internal Audit Department executives shall be made with the Audit Committee's discretion.